What Financial Aid Can Be Applied?

-Visit the Travel Resources web page to review informational links in the Financing section.
+Visit the Travel Resources web page to review informational links in the Finances section.

 Complete the free application for FAFSA (Free Application for Federal Student Aid) or the Washington Application for State Financial Aid (WAFSA) for the school year that you intend on studying abroad by the priority deadline.

-Study Abroad Financial Aid Estimator: This calculator will help you estimate your financial aid eligibility for your summer study abroad program.
+Study Abroad Financial Aid Estimator: This calculator will help you estimate your financial aid eligibility for a summer study abroad program.
 It is not a guarantee of aid.